Tampa Federal Crimes Defense Attorney

 Involvement of the FBI

 One of the most prominent factors of a federal case is that it will be investigated not by a local authority, but rather by the FBI.
-According to the FBI, they consider it their duty "to protect and defend the United States against terrorist and foreign intelligence threats and to enforce the criminal laws of the United States."
+According to the FBI, their duty is "to protect and defend the United States against terrorist and foreign intelligence threats and to enforce the criminal laws of the United States."
 This means that they have jurisdiction over 200 categories of federal law and work tirelessly to help ensure that they are enforced.

 This includes the following: